 • Add descriptive alt text to every image, including team photos and clinic shots

-Now Build Your Dental Website
+Now Build Your Client’s Dental Website

 Key takeaways: